 Maurice Sendak’s Where the Wild Things Are is a celebration of childhood, the wonder of imagination, and unfaltering parental love.
-And while children the world over connect with this story of a rebellious child feeling more than a little wild, I think it includes wonderful lessons for parents too.
-Some of them might make story time at your house (and mine) more fun than a wild rumpus!
+And while children the world over connect with this story of a rebellious child feeling more than a little wild, it offers wonderful lessons for parents too!
+Make your next read-aloud more fun than a wild rumpus with these tips.

 1. Read With Enjoyment